moka-guys/automate_demultiplex/wscleaner/README.md

 * Runfolder's upload runfolder log file contains no errors

 TSO runfolders must meet the following additional criteria to be identified for deletion:
-* Presence of bclconvert2_output.log file
+* Presence of bclconvert_output.log file
 * Presence of `TSO run.` in the bclconvert log file
 * Presence of `_TSO` in the human readable DNANexus project name